 FireFireFire is a custom bootloader that you will need to install any custom ROM.
 Finally, with FireFireFire now installed, copy the ROM to your Kindle Fire using any micro-USB to USB cable.
 Your computer should recognize it as an external storage device, just like a USB drive.

 Using TWRP To Flash Your Kindle Fire’s Android ROM

-With the Kindle Fire booted into TWRP Recovery Mode, begin by selecting Wipe to factory reset your device.
+With the device booted into TWRP Recovery Mode, begin by selecting Wipe to factory reset your Kindle Fire.
 This will remove all data from the various caches, a prerequisite for successfully flashing your chosen ROM.

 When this is done, switch to the main menu and select Install.
 From here, browse to the ROM file and slide the confirmation switch to begin flashing.
 Make sure you have enough battery to make it through the flash, because it could cause major problems if your tablet dies in the middle of the flashing process.

 Give it five minutes, and your new ROM will be flashed.
 Use the reboot option and wait a few moments as Android prepares your tablet.

 One Last Thing: Mind The GApps